The online Comment window has expired

 • 10223212830897252

-Tony Bowles about 4 years ago
+Tony Bowles over 4 years ago

 Don't evict!
 Oakland residents need our City Council to pass strong Tenant Protection upgrades NOW.